 The American think tank Peterson Institute for International Economics (PIIE) published an article on January 11, 2019, and strongly urged European and American countries to pay attention to the new security risks brought by TikTok.

 No criticism whatsoever of the Chinese Communist regime is allowed on TikTok.
 TikTok is CCP to the core.
 All content is censored and seemingly tooled toward the war on young minds, the export of communism and totalitarianism, and destroying human rights, human decency, and morality.
-Its content is blue pill, a constant distraction dulling the senses and entertainment to death.
+Its content is a blue pill, a constant distraction dulling the senses and entertainment to death.
 It poses a threat to all free people.

 Translated by Chua BC and edited by Michael Segarty